ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

   This is the first version of ACCESS-ESM CMORizer for ESMValCore Currently, only two variables (`tas`, and `pr`) are fully supported.

-To read ACCESS-ESM native data, users need to add the directory file structure to `config_developer.yml`.
+This is an example of the directory file structure in `config_developer.yml`.

 .. code-block:: yaml